 If you are planning on travelling overseas or even moving overseas, check your policy to confirm that you are covered if death occurs overseas.

-In general, funeral insurance is a risky product with limited advantages.
-While there are some funeral insurance policies available in the market with features that seek to minimise the risks for consumers, there are still better ways to plan for your funeral.
+While there are some funeral insurance policies available in the market with features that minimise the risks for consumers, there are still some less risky alternatives you should consider when planning for your funeral.

 Another advantage of prepaid funerals is that it ensures that you get the funeral you want, and alleviates the emotional pressure from your family of having to plan your funeral at a difficult time.
 When it comes to funeral planning on short notice, many families find it very stressful to guess at what their loved one would have wanted.